Community Supported Agriculture (CSA) lets you be involved in a local farm without having to grow the food yourself.

 How it works:

 Members sign up for a weekly box and pay upfront for the produce they will be receiving.

 Most farms ask for the sum for the whole season to be paid in the spring, which allows the farmer to buy all the supplies needed for a successful growing season like seeds, compost and new tools.

-At Rake and Radish Farm, we recognize that not everyone who would like to join our CSA has the financial privilege to pay upfront for 20 weeks of produce, so we also offer the option to pay in monthly instalments.
+At Rake and Radish Farm, I recognize that not everyone who would like to join the CSA has the financial privilege to pay upfront for 21 weeks of produce, so I also offer the option to pay in monthly instalments.
 Check out the pricing page to learn more!

 The CSA model is based on the Clientele Membership Club first developed by Black horticulturist and professor Dr. Booker T. Whatley in Alabama during the 1960s.
 He advocated for regenerative growing practices and for farmers to sell directly to customers and be able to make a fair living.
 His creation of the CSA model was in direct response to discriminatory government and loan policies.